2022–23 Bali United F.C. season

-The 2022–23 season is the eighth season of competitive association football and the seventh season in the Liga 1 played by Bali United Football Club, a professional football club based in Gianyar, Bali, Indonesia.
+The 2022–23 season was the eighth season of competitive association football and the seventh season in the Liga 1 played by Bali United Football Club, a professional football club based in Gianyar, Bali, Indonesia.
 Their 1st-place finish in 2021–22, mean it is their seventh successive season in Liga 1.

-Coming into the season, Bali United are the two-time reigning Liga 1 champions.
+Coming into the season, Bali United were the two-time reigning Liga 1 champions.
 They also qualified for the AFC Cup group stage.
-This season is Bali United's fourth with head coach Stefano Cugurra.
+This season was Bali United's fourth with head coach Stefano Cugurra.